Jeremy Klotz

 jklotz [at] cs.columbia.edu

-I'm a second-year Ph.D. student at Columbia University.
+I'm a third-year Ph.D. student at Columbia University.
 I am advised by Shree Nayar, and my work is generously funded by the NDSEG fellowship.
 Before my Ph.D., I worked with Aswin Sankaranarayanan at CMU.

 Resume